stolarskimateusz/MESH_docs/MESH HTTP API.md

 ## MESH Authorization Tokens
 Each message in the MESH REST API requires a custom authentication token to be passed in the Authorization Request Header.
 A new token must be generated for each HTTP Request, this can be acheived by regenerating it with a new Nonce or incremented NonceCount.
 The format of the Authorization token is the concatenation of the following elements (with a ':' separator between each element except after the schema name):
-- 'NHSMESH' - The name of the Custom Authentication Schema
+- 'NHSMESH' - The name of the Custom Authentication Schema.
+The Authentication Header should prefix the generated authentication token with the name of this schema followed by a space character.
 - Mailbox ID - ID of the Mailbox sending the HTTP Request, must be uppercase.
 - Nonce - A GUID used as an encryption 'Nonce'
 - NonceCount - The number of times that the same 'Nonce' has been used.